Skip to main content

 It is incumbent upon firms in the legal sector to ensure that staff involved in financial transactions understand not only as to where a client obtained the funds for a transaction, but also how this relates to their overall wealth.

-These checks are normally performed as part of the firm's "Know Your Customer" (KYC) checks, but they are only valid if the staff members conducting the work has a clear understanding of each term, as an incorrect understanding could lead to an incorrect assessment, which in turn could result in a higher risk of money laundering, tax evasion, terrorist financing, proliferation financing or other financial crimes going undetected.
+These checks are normally performed as part of the firm's "Know Your Customer" (KYC) checks, but they are only valid if the staff members conducting the work has a clear understanding of each term, as an incorrect understanding could lead to an incorrect assessment, which in turn could result in a higher risk of money laundering, tax evasion, terrorist financing, Proliferation Financing or other financial crimes going undetected.

-In this article we will address the following:
+In this article, we will address the following:

 • What is "Source of Funds"?